kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 }
 ```
 - For another example, if I replace the synchonized object from `Shopper.class` with **this**,  I'll get incorrect result.
-	- Because each of the shopper threads is acquiring and releasing the intrinsic
+	- Because each of the shopper threads is acquiring and releasing the intrinsic lock associated with their own instance.
+	- They are not synchronized to the same object now so the data race occurs.
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;